wshanshan/wshanshan.github.io/_posts/2025-05-26-Python-Async-AI.md

 ## 🔗 Async with Langchain

 Langchain supports async out of the box.
-Use async methods like `ainvoke` and `arun` for LLMs and chains.
+Use async methods like `ainvoke` and `arun`.
 Add custom async callbacks for logging or monitoring.

 ```python
 import asyncio